axelvaldez/radical-companies/_posts/rmedia/2023-05-15-abed-baidas-talents-of-endearment.markdown

     alt="Imagine a box.
 The floor is labeled MEANING & BELONGING, things that are fundamental to people.
 The ceiling is labeled DECENTRALIZATION & TRANSPARENCY,  things fundamental to companies and other groups of people.
 The ceiling is held up by four columns labeled EXPERIMENTATION, fundamental to all practices." style="width:70%; ">
   </div>
  <p>Abed turned out to be a delightful person, very open to new ideas and very optimistic.
-He is Executive Chairman at <em>Talents of Endearment</em> and Founder of the Identity Branding Forum, very financially successful businesses.
+He is Executive Chairman at <em>Talents of Endearment</em> and <em>Founder of the Identity Branding Forum</em>, very successful businesses, very influencial.
 But that is not important.
-What is important came out when I told him that he didn't fit my image of somebody from Dubai, <span class="_quotespan">So what happened to you?</span> I had to ask it three times until he said that he had the opportunit of traveling the world early in his life.
+What is important came out when I told him that he didn't fit my image of somebody from Dubai.<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> <span class="_quotespan">So what happened to you?</span>, I had to ask.
+I had to ask three times.
+He then said that he had the opportunit travel the world early in his life.
 And then he told me his Brazil story.</p>

 <h1>Dunkin Donuts</h1>
  <p>His Brazilian partner and Abed decided to go to a brand new establishment in Brazil: Dunkin Donuts.
-As the were about to enter, he noticed that a kid was sleeping right outside the place, on the side-walk.
-They went about their business and on the way out he bought two dozen donuts.
-Abed placed the boxes next to the kid, not wanting to <span class="_quotespan">disturb his pease.</span> Then he walked across the street and insited on waiting to see what would happen.
-A few people passed by and looked at the kid and the odd bags of doughnuts next to him.
-Then an older man looked at the kid and the two boxes next to him, and then proceeded to wake him up.
-The kid woke up, looked at the older fellow, then looked inside the the bags.
-He looked up to the older man, then reached out into the bag, took out a doughnut and gave to the man.
-Then he took off with new found riches.</span>
+As they were about to enter, he noticed that a kid was sleeping right outside the place, on the side-walk.
+They went about their business inside, but on the way out he bought two dozen donuts.
+Abed placed the boxes next to the kid, <span class="_quotespan">not wanting to disturb his pease.</span> Then he walked across the street and insisted on waiting to see what would happen.</p>
+ <p>A few people passed by and looked at the kid and the odd bags next to him.
+Then an older man stopped, looked at the kid and the bags next to him, and then proceeded to wake him up.
+The kid woke up, looked at the older fellow, then looked inside the bags.
+He looked up to the older man a bit confused, then reached out into the bag and took out a doughnut and gave to the man.
+Then he took off with new found riches.</span></p>
- <p>It was obvious that the kid&rsquo;s first reaction was to share some of it with the man who had walked him up to it.
-This had an impact on him, still.</p>
+ <p>The kid&rsquo;s first reaction was to <em>share</em> his newfound wealth with the man that had woke up to them.</p>
+ <p>This had an impact on him.</p>

+<h1>Very Helpful</h1>
- <p>Later I shared my intention to start a group of proto-<span class='_paradigm'>RADICAL</span> and he immediately offered to help with platforms and what now.</p>
+ <p>Later I shared my intention to start a group of proto-<span class='_paradigm'>RADICAL</span>s and he immediately offered to help with platforms and what not.</p>
- <p>I am going to modify my image of people from Dubai.<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></p>
+ <p>I am going to modify my image of people from Dubai.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>